mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density selector button

-The default way for a user to change the density of the data grid is by using the density selector component from the toolbar.
-In addition, there is a prop to hide the density selector.
+The user can change the density of the data grid  by using the density selector from the toolbar.
+This can be hidden with the `disableDensitySelector` prop.

 {{"demo": "pages/components/data-grid/rendering/DensitySelectorHiddenGrid.js", "bg": "inline"}}